BA (Psychology), MEd (Health Education), MA (Dance Movement

 Motohide Miyahara has been interested in the body-mind relationships, and studied relevant academic disciplines, including psychology, and the art and science of human movement in Japan and USA.
 After completing PhD in Kinesiology at UCLA, he conducted his post-doctoral research at the University of London and the Free University of Berlin.
 Dr Miyahara was a visiting lecturer at the University of Trondeim, Norway in 1994.
-While serving as the Director of the Movement Development Clinic at OUSPE since 1996, he lectured motor development and Adapted Physical Activity from 1996 till 2004.
-Since 2005, he has been lecturing lifespan human development, case study research, and research design and analysis.
-He is currently an editorial board member of the International Journal of Disability, Development and Education and a management group member of Rehabilitation and Disability Research Theme of the University of Otago.
-Taking advantage of Research and Study Leave in 2009, he conducted functional Magnetic Resonance Imaging (fMRI) experiments to identify neuronal substrates involved in verbal labelling of sequential hand movements and in recognizing threatening facial features at the National Institute for Physiological Sciences in Okazaki, Japan.
+Since taking up the academic staff position at the University of Otago in 1996, he has been serving as the Director of the Movement Development Clinic .
+During his Research and Study Leave in 2009 and 2015, he was involved in functional Magnetic Resonance Imaging (fMRI) research at the National Institute for Physiological Sciences in Okazaki, Japan.

 Dr Miyahara has worked in the areas of developmental neuropsychology, motor development and adapted physical activity, and has been researching in three main areas.
-Recent publications are listed under each description.
+Representative publications are listed under each description.

 1. Investigation into the processes underlying co-morbid conditions of developmental disorders.